zyl24/OpenFGL/README.md

 ## Get Started
-You can modify the experimental settings in the `/config.py` file as needed, and then run `/main.py` to start your work with OpenFGL.
+You can modify the experimental settings in `/config.py` as needed, and then run `/main.py` to start your work with OpenFGL.
 Moreover, we provide various configured jupyter notebook examples, all of which can be found in `/examples`.

 ### Scenairo and Dataset(s)

 <details>
   <summary>Scenairo Setting</summary>

 OpenFGL supports two representative FGL settings: `Fed-Graph` and `Fed-Subgraph`.
-Please change the `--scenairo` argument in the `config.py`:
+Please change the `--scenairo` argument.
+For example:
 ```python
 parser.add_argument("--scenairo", type=str, default="fedsubgraph")
 ```